 The configuration is now complete unless the Custom option was chosen.
 In this case, an extra screen prompts you to open Userdrake.
 This tool allows you to add users authorised to share their directories to the fileshare group.
 In the User tab, click on the user to add to the fileshare group, then on Edit, In the Groups tab.
 Check the fileshare group and click on OK.
-For more information about Userdrake, see Section 7.8, "Users and Groups"
+For more information about Userdrake, see this page [userdrake.xml]